 – Injuries suffered while getting on and off a toilet are quite high in the 65-and-older age bracket.

 – The National Flooring Safety Institute reports that unsafe floors and/or flooring materials contribute to more than 2 million falls each year.

 Safer Showers and Tubs

 If you’re planning a new home or remodeling to age in place, consider installing shower surrounds and tubs that will be easy to get in and out of.
-The safest showers have a molded-in seat and a low (1-1/2-in.) curb to step over.
+According to Bathroom City, the safest showers have a molded-in seat and a low (1-1/2-in.) curb to step over.
 Many manufacturers offer barrier-free, ADA-compliant showers that come with slip-resistant floor surfaces and accessory grab bars.

 If you prefer a bath to a shower, consider a walk-in tub.
 These fixtures have watertight doors in the front apron, so you don’t have to step over to get in and out.
 Allure, American Standard, Universal Tubs, and Hydro Systems offer a great many designs in many sizes, including models with whirlpool jets to soothe the bones.

 There are, of course, many options for faucets, spouts and showerheads for bath fixtures, but for safety’s sake, you’ll want to include a single-lever control with a temperature limiter for your shower and/or tub and a handheld shower nozzle for rinsing off while seated.

 The best preventive measure for avoiding accidents with the tubs, showers and toilets you already have is to install grab bars on nearby walls.